No-Bake Malteser Cheesecake – Creamy & Easy Recipe

 Grab another large mixing bowl and a hand mixer, or use a stand mixer; gently mix together the cream cheese and icing sugar (5).
 Be careful not to overbeat them as the mixture will slacken.

-Add in the cream, and beat it again until it looks and feels heavier (6).
-You want it to be smooth enough to spread easily.
+Add in the cream, and gently whisk.
+The mixture will begin to look and feel heavier (6).
+However don’t go too far, as you want to keep it nice and airy, and smooth enough to spread easily.
+If it becomes too stiff, add a splash of cream to loosen it slightly.
 Keep aside about ¼ of the filling for later… don’t eat it you’ll need it for decorating!

 Stir through a bag of crushed Maltesers, and maybe pop in some whole ones too (7).
 Then when you’re ready, pour the filling on to the chilled base (8).
 Pop it back in the fridge for at least 6 hours or overnight.